saiilla/sonic-mgmt/sdn_tests/testplans/gNMI-GET-SET-Operation-testplan.md

 ```

 Validation:
-  - SET response should contain a failure message, also verifies none of the other path’s values are changed for the platform subtree
+  - SET response should contain a failure message, also verify that none of the other paths values are changed for the platform subtree.

 ### Test 4: Negative test cases - Send invalid path